-- (i) This publication is for the limited purpose of disseminating knowledge on the topic/ subject of the publication.
-The views contained herein, if any, are only that of the contributors and not that of the Regional Council & Central Council of the Institute or any of its Committees; - (ii) For the authoritative views/ pronouncements of the Institute of Chartered Accountants of India on the topics covered in the publication, reference should be made to the original publications of the Institute of Chartered Accountants of India; and - (iii) This publication does not carry the authority of the Council of the Institute or any of its Committees. - (iv) All efforts have been made to ensure accuracy of the information, in this publication.
-The views expressed in this compilation are those of various contributors.
+- (i) This background material is for the limited purpose of disseminating knowledge on the topic.
+The views contained herein, if any, are only that of the contributors and not that of the Regional Council & Central Council of the Institute or any of its Committees. - (ii) For the authoritative views/ pronouncements of the Institute of Chartered Accountants of India on the topics covered in the publication, reference should be made to the original publications of the Institute of Chartered Accountants of India. - (iii) This background material does not carry the authority of the Council of the Institute or any of its Committees. - (iv) All efforts have been made to ensure accuracy of the information, in this background material.
+The views expressed in this background material are those of various contributors.
 EIRC of ICAI or ICAI do not necessarily subscribe to the same.
 The publishers do not hold themselves responsible for any errors that may have inadvertently occurred.